colinbut/jenkins-on-aws-ec2/README.md

 ## Limitations

-#### 1. Using default VPC & Security Groups
+#### 1. Using default VPC

 As mentioned, for demo purposes i've intentionallly kept this simple.
 Therefore, I've used the default VPC in a region of my choice (eu-west-2=London).
-Additionally, I'm reusing a security group i've already got made which has certain ports open to the public (in this case, as indicated above, port 9000).